trishume/QuestSaberPatch/Readme.md

     - Support for different environments as specified by the level: default, nice, triangle and big mirror
     - Recursively searches for levels in a folder, or pass multiple command line arguments for levels to add
 - My patcher modifies the APK in-place using zip file manipulation, eliminating the need for an unpacking and repacking step.
 This is probably faster but I haven't tested.
-- My patcher was developed on macOS and definitely works there, @emulamer's patcher might well work on macOS though, although any batch files won't.
-I haven't tested mine on Windows though but it should work.
 - My patcher has more of a library structure instead of a program, with the idea that a GUI can use it as a library with minimal amounts of code. `Program.cs` in my patcher is 40 lines, @emulamer's is 600.
+- I use a transaction-based design that (hopefully) should gracefully handle broken level data without messing up the APK and just skip over those songs.
 - My patcher uses fewer temporary buffers and does less copying, which may eventually lead to higher performance but right now everything is bottlenecked on beatmap serialization.
 - Mine has both read and write support for all asset constructs it supports, whereas more things in @emulamer's only have one direction of support.
+- My patcher was developed on macOS and definitely works there, @emulamer's patcher might well work on macOS though, although any batch files won't.
+I haven't tested mine on Windows though but it should work.
 - I think my code is cleaner, if you're interested in building on it you can take a look at both of our codebases and see which one you like.

 ## How to use it